Patent2net/P2N-v3/README.rst

 *****
 Patent2Net is a toolkit for patent information processing and statistical analysis for education and science.

-Patent2Net helps to collect, study and analyze patent data from the European Patent Office's Open Patent Services API (OPS).
+Patent2Net aims to collect and help study and analyze patent data from the European Patent Office's Open Patent Services API (OPS).

-Patent2Net is free software, dedicated to ...
+Patent2Net is free software, dedicated to:
 * provide statistical analysis and representations of a set of patents.
-* promote the use of patent information in the academic field, nano and small firms, developing countries and all those without pay mode access.
+* promote the use of patent information in the academic field, nano and small firms, developing countries...
-* study and practice how to collect, treat and communicate "textual bibliographic information" and learn the automation process.
+* study and practice how to collect, treat and communicate "textual bibliographic information" and learn several information processing in the Library and Information Science fields.

 Contributions are always welcome!